decentralized-identity/did-registration/spec/spec.md

 * `serializedPayload`: The Base64-encoded byte array that represents the serialized payload to be signed.
 This property is REQUIRED.
 * `kid`: This property is interpreted as in [[spec:RFC7517]] to indicate a specific key that should be used for signing.
 Example value: `did:example:123#key-0`.
 This property is OPTIONAL.
 * `alg`: This property is interpreted as in [[spec:RFC7515]] to indicate the cryptographic algorithm to be used to sign the payload.
 Example values: `EdDSA`, `ES256K`, `PS256`.
 This property is REQUIRED.
-* `purpose`: This property indicates the specific intent of the signature.
+* `purpose`: This property indicates the specific intent of the signing process.
 Example value: `authentication`.
 This property is OPTIONAL.

 Example **Signing Request Set** containing two **Signing Requests** with IDs `signingRequest1` and `signingRequest2`: